pranav-ganesh/tp/docs/UserGuide.md

 **Common issues:**
 * _The index provided is invalid_: <br />
   a.
-Displayed list does not contain contact at `INDEX`.
+Displayed list does not contain contact at `INDEX`.<br />
+  b.
+Index is not a positive integer.
 * _The interests list index provided is invalid_: <br />
   a.
-Displayed interests list does not contain an interest at `INTERESTSLIST INDEX`.
+Displayed interests list does not contain an interest at `INTERESTSLIST INDEX`. <br />
+  b.
+Provided index is not a positive integer.
 * _Invalid command format!_: <br />
   a.
 No fields provided <br />
   b.
 Used the wrong prefix. (e.g., 'i/[1]' instead of 'i/(1)') <br />
 * _Invalid command arguments_: <br />
     a.
 Duplicate of the edited contact already exists on the address book. <br />
+    b.
+Attempted to add same interest value twice in the same command.<br />
+    c.
+Used duplicate index values in the same command.

 ### Deleting a contact : `delete`